 As a community, our emphasis on character and mutual respect makes the concept of “taking advantage of someone” an unacceptable behavior.
 Behaviors that harm others, hinder others’ access to opportunity, or provide an unfair advantage in competitive situations are examples of this type of behavior and are unacceptable.

 Fundraising, Sales, and Gambling

 The Academy maintains relationships with several not-for-profit organizations and limits on-campus fundraising efforts only to those organizations.
 Academy resources—including Deerfield’s name, photographs, slogans, logos, websites, and printing/mailing facilities—should not be used to fundraise for other organizations.

-Only approved clubs and co-curricular groups may conduct sales and fundraise on campus; all fundraising and sales activities, including those conducted by and for individual students, require approval of the Student Life Office and approval and supervision of the club/co-curricular advisor.
+Only approved clubs and cocurricular groups may conduct sales and fundraise on campus; all fundraising and sales activities, including those conducted by and for individual students, require approval of the Student Life Office—and both approval and supervision of the club/cocurricular advisor.
 Gambling for money is prohibited.

 Clubs and Groups